TL;DR

 While PMI is your strategic safety net, you can take practical steps right now to mitigate the risks of digital burnout.

 The digital health crisis is the defining occupational hazard of our time for UK business leaders.
 The risks are profound, but they are not insurmountable.
-By understanding the threat and taking proactive steps—both personally and strategically with the right private medical insurance—you can shield your health, secure your career, and ensure the continued prosperity of your business.
+By understanding the threat and taking proactive steps—both personally and strategically with the right private medical insurance—you can shield your health, secure your career, and help support the continued prosperity of your business.

 Don't wait for burnout to make the decision for you.
 Protect your most valuable asset: yourself.